Mind the gap: Men paid 18.6% more than women in Blighty tech sector

 Capita plc reported a pay gap of 42.5 per cent across its 656 staff.
 However, its subsidiary Capita IT services, reported a median gap of 27.6 per cent.

-All companies with more than 250 staff had to publish data on the average difference between male and female employees by midnight yesterday (4 April).
+All companies with more than 250 staff had to submit data on the average difference between male and female employees by midnight yesterday (4 April).
 Around 1,500 organisations failed to do so.

 Ryanair topped the charts as one of the worst-performing companies, paying women 71.8 per cent less than men. ®